tanle8/jpsef/week2/week2_note/week2-2-programming_exercise_finding_many_genes.md

         - 5.1.
 Find the index of the first occurrence of the start codon `“ATG”`.
 If there is no `“ATG”`, return the empty string.
         - 5.2.
 Find the index of the first occurrence of the stop codon `“TAA”` after the first occurrence of `“ATG”` that is a multiple of three away from the `“ATG”`.
 Hint: call `findStopCodon`.
         - 5.3.
 Find the index of the first occurrence of the stop codon `“TAG”` after the first occurrence of `“ATG”` that is a multiple of three away from the `“ATG”`.
+        - 5.4.
 Find the index of the first occurrence of the stop codon `“TGA”` after the first occurrence of “ATG” that is a multiple of three away from the `“ATG”`.
-        - 5.4.
+        - 5.5.
 Return the gene formed from the `“ATG”` and the closest stop codon that is a multiple of three away.
-If there is no valid stop codon and therefore no gene, return the empty string.
+If there is _no valid_ stop codon and therefore no gene, return the `empty string`.

 6. Write the void method `testFindGene` that has no parameters.
 You should create five DNA strings.
 The strings should have specific test cases such as: